How To Pick The Best Gate Automation System For Your Unique Needs

 All gate automation systems comprise of these basic elements:

-- Electric gate operator or hydraulic pump to move each gate leaf
+- An electric gate opener or hydraulic pump to move each gate leaf

 - Control System